 Before any work is done, please make sure to schedule a grant meeting with the SC250 Coordinator.
 For convenience, the SC250 Coordinator may hold Webex meetings with all grantees from a grant cycle.
 Visit the SC250 webinars page to review the latest Guidance for SC250 Grantees briefing.

-Once a grant agreement is signed by all parties, leave an estimated six weeks for the first grant payment to be distributed.
+Once a grant agreement is signed by all parties, leave an estimated eight weeks for the first grant payment to be distributed.
 With the County 250 Organizing Grant, the grant award is 100% upfront when a county or city is your fiscal agent.
 For all other fiscal agents and for all competitive grants, the award is 80% upfront and 20% at completion of report paperwork.
 Money will be disbursed once the grant agreement is completed and approved by SC250 and SCDAH staff.

 Please keep in mind this cash flow when structuring vendor/consultant agreements.
 Please reach out to SC250 with any questions or concerns.

 While grants do not fall under state procurement, grantees should follow their local procurement policies.
 If the fiscal agent does not have written procurement policies, best practice is to look to state procurement rules for guidance.

 County Asset Assessment and Tourism Grants (50% match), Local Activities Grants (20% match), and Site Grants (20% match) require matching funds.
 Make sure to include details about those matching funds in your grant application budget.
 Other grants (such as the County 250 Organizing Grant) do not require a match.
 However, it is always great to show collaboration and buy-in from multiple entities on your grant application.
 This is especially true if your grant request is part of a larger project.